Phase 1 - Site Survey

-As the name suggests, a Phase 1 site survey is the first step in a contaminated land site assessment, which generally involves the following aspects:-.
+A Phase 1 PRA, commonly referred to as a desk study is the first step in a contaminated land site assessment, which generally involves the following aspects:-

-• Desk top study including a review of historical and geological maps and local environmental information
+• Desk study including a review of historical and geological maps and local environmental information (archaeology, ecology etc.)

-• Qualitative contamination assessment (source, pathway, receptor)and preliminary conceptual site model (CSM)
+• Qualitative contamination assessment (source-pathway-receptor linkages), areas of potential concern (AoPC) and the construction of a preliminary conceptual site model (CSM)

 • Liaison with Environment Agency and local authority